-The Plan changed its actuarial cost method from the Frozen Entry Age to the Entry Age Normal Method for funding purposes.
+The Plan has elected the Entry Age Normal Method for funding purposes.
 This method allocates the actuarial present value of each participant's projected benefit on a level basis over the participant's earnings from the date of entry into the Plan through the date of retirement.